Overview of New Hampshire Retirement Tax Friendliness

 How high are property taxes in New Hampshire?

-Very high.
-A typical homeowner in New Hampshire pays nearly $5,000 annually in property taxes.
-This is more than twice the national average.
-One reason property taxes are so high is that the state of New Hampshire collects a statewide property tax in addition to the local taxes collected by cities, counties and school districts.
+A typical homeowner in New Hampshire pays more than $5,700 annually in property taxes.
+That is more than twice the national average.
+One reason property taxes are so high is that the state of New Hampshire collects a statewide property tax in addition to the local taxes that cities, counties and school districts collect.

 How high are sales taxes in New Hampshire?

-There is no sales tax in New Hampshire.
+There are no sales taxes in New Hampshire.
 Products such as clothing, electronics, food and furniture can all be purchased without sales tax.
 For retirees, that can add up to significant savings as compared with other states.
-The national average state and local sales tax rate is around 5.6%.
+The national average sales tax rate is around 7.12%.

 What other New Hampshire taxes should I be concerned about?

-New Hampshire does not have a sales tax but it does have a number of sin taxes.
-The state has a tax on beer of 30 cents per gallon and a cigarette tax of $1.78 per pack of 20.
-It does not have an estate tax or inheritance tax.
+New Hampshire does not have a sales tax, but it does have a number of sin taxes.
+The state has a cigarette tax of $1.78 per 20-pack of cigarettes and a beer tax of 30 cents per gallon.
+Alcohol sales also provide significant revenue to the state, because you can only purchase liquor in New Hampshire at a state-run store.
+There is no estate tax or inheritance tax in New Hampshire.